SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## You will learn
-- How to create a wrapper interface and implement a wrapper class for the `BAPI_PR_CREATE`.
+- How to generate a wrapper interface, a wrapper class and a factory class for the BAPI `BAPI_PR_CREATE`.
 - How to release the wrapper for consumption in tier 1.

 > **Reminder:**